nicolas-leclerc/shortcodes-ultimate/readme.txt

 == Upgrade Notice ==

 Be careful!
 This is a great update and completely new code!
+Don't forget, you can always install old version.

 Upgrade normally via your Wordpress admin -> Plugins panel.